This series teaches Christians how to share their Christian beliefs with Mormons by contrasting the teachings of

 Did we preexist as spirits in heaven before we were born on earth as Mormonism teaches?

-When we left Mormonism, we learned that the Mormon doctrine of premortal life is not found in the Bible and that it is not even taught in the Book of Mormon.
-The only real support for the Mormon belief in a preexistence is found in the Mormon Scripture, the Book of Abraham, which Joseph Smith created from an Egyptian burial manuscript.Read more
+When a person leaves Mormonism, they are often surprised to learn that the Mormon doctrine of premortal life is not found in the Bible and that it is not even taught in the Book of Mormon.
+The only real support for the Mormon belief in a preexistence is found in the Mormon Scripture, the Book of Abraham (See chapter 3, verses 27-28.), which Joseph Smith created from an Egyptian burial manuscript.Read more

 Mormons teach that Jesus is the brother of Lucifer.
 They believe that the spirits of Jesus and Lucifer were first born to Heavenly Father in heaven that Mormons call the pre-existence.
 According to Mormon Scripture, Jesus was the first one born and Lucifer was the second one and then all the other spirits of humans and angels were born.
 (See “How can Jesus and Lucifer be spirit brothers when their characters and purposes are so utterly opposed?,” Ensign, June 1986.)Read more